FDegrigny-44/cucumber-spreadsheet/README.md

 ![BDD work cycle](BDD-work-cycle.png)

-- Round 1 : our 1st Feature is a basic spreadsheet cell with text (Git tag = *round-1-start*)
+- Round 1 : our 1st Feature is a basic spreadsheet cell with only text (Git tag = *round-1-start*)
 - Round 2 : a 2nd Feature to improve our cell with numbers (Git tag = *round-2-start*)
 - Round 3 : a 3rd Feature to introduce formulas (Git tag = *round-3-start*)
 - Round 4 : improve our code with to limits tests and error cases (Git tag = *round-4-start*)